framiere/a-kafka-performance-story/README.md

             compression.type=snappy"
 ```

-Look at the accumulator in the Kafka Producer
+* Look at the accumulator in the Kafka Producer
-Look at the Sender
+* Look at the Sender
-Look at the thread history
+* Look at the thread history

-We accumulate, and batch/send
+# Broker lifecycle

+* replica fetcher
+* io thread
+* network thread